 Mark qualified as a Civil Engineer in 1991 and worked on site in the industry for 10 years involved with piling, mass earthworks, retaining structures, sewage and water treatment works, roads, bridges, rail and Underground projects.
 During this period he went from engineering control to senior site management.
 This took him into general construction where he developed building experience culminating in complex hospital and school developments.
 Mark’s interest in detail/co-ordination/technical problem-solving led him into design management running tender and pre-construction schemes through to active sites for large design and build contractors.
 The Wine Society project was his introduction to renewable building materials and he subsequently joined Ian at Lime Technology to assist product development and accreditation.
 Mark now leads the design team.Send Mark a message

-Rob has a proven track record in production and process management having previously run the factory for Stewart Milne Timber Buildings.
+Rob has a proven track record in production and process management having previously run the factory for Stewart Milne Timber Systems.
 Rob has been working with offsite manufactured lime-hemp panels for the last five years.
 During that time, he has refined the manufacturing processes and introduced a strong Quality Assurance culture.
 The factory runs like a well-oiled machine under Rob’s leadership.Send Rob a message

 Tom is an architect with both design flare and commercial experience.
 This combination is rare in the industry.
 Tom has worked on numerous one-off houses as well as large schemes for national housebuilders during his time at Broadway Malyan Architects.
 Tom first worked with lime-hemp during a two year period at Lime Technology before he completed his Part 3 exams in 2011.
 Tom leads the architectural side of the business.Send Tom a message